Zapper-fi/protocol/docs/Interpretation/event-interpretation/overview.md

 # Overview

-## What is an transaction?

 ### Types of transactions

-The different types of transactions happening onchain grows exponentially.
-Here are a few examples that we see more frequently.
+The types of transactions happening onchain is growing exponentially.
+Here are a few examples that we see most frequently.

 - **DeFi:** Transfer, Swap, Bridge, Stake, etc.
 - **NFT:** Mints, Sales, etc.